-Kasper J. Krzeminski is partner in NautaDutilh's Litigation & Arbitration practice group and co-head of the firm’s international arbitration team.
+Kasper J. Krzeminski is partner in NautaDutilh's Litigation & Arbitration practice group.
 He specialises in the resolution of commercial and contractual disputes.
 Kasper represents his clients in international and domestic arbitration, court litigation and ADR.

 - Representing Moldovan investors in Dutch enforcement proceedings in relation to an USD 535 million SCC arbitral award against the Republic of Kazakhstan under the Energy Charter Treaty.